Topological characterization of canonical Thurston obstructions: Topological characterization of canonical obstructions

 We can repeat the proof of Case II of Theorem~\ref{thm:noncanonical} almost verbatim.
 As before, there exists a positive eigenvector $v$ corresponding to the leading eigenvalue 1.
 Denote $r(\tau)=\sup \min_{i=\overline{1,k}} \mod A_i/v_i$, where the supremum is taken over all configurations of disjoint annuli $A_i$ in the Riemann surface corresponding to $\tau$, such that $A_i$ is homotopic to $\gamma_i \in \Gamma'$.
 We have already established that $r(\sigma_f(\tau)) \ge r(\tau)$.
 Take an accumulation point $m'$ of the projection of an arbitrary orbit to the space $\M'$.
 Then $m' \in \S_{\Gamma_f}$ by Theorem~\ref{thm:pilgrims} and $r(m')=r(\sigmat_f(m'))$.
-Since all annuli that are homotopic to curves in $\Gamma'$ on the noded surface corresponding to any noded surface in $\S_{\Gamma_f}$ must be contained in $C$, from this point on the proof goes the same way.
+Since all annuli that are homotopic to curves in $\Gamma'$ on any nodal surface in $\S_{\Gamma_f}$ must be contained in $C$, from this point on the proof goes the same way as the proof of Case II of Theorem~\ref{thm:noncanonical}.
 We conclude that $F$ is a $(2,2,2,2)$-map and all curves of $\Gamma'$ have two postcritical points of $F$ in each complementary component.
 However, by the previous theorem, no such curve can be contained in the canonical obstruction of $F$.
 Otherwise, the leading eigenvalue of $\Gamma'$ would be strictly greater than 1, which would force $\Gamma'$ to be a part of the canonical obstruction of $f$.
 This contradiction shows that the canonical obstruction of $F$ is empty. \end{proof}

 We are now in the position to formulate and prove a pure topological criterion that singles out canonical obstructions.
 It says that the canonical obstruction is the minimal obstruction satisfying the conclusion of the previous theorem.